Seanmclem/r3f-creator/to-do.md

   - [ ] First-person, no-thing clone style
     - [x] NEXT ...> add `fixed` option to shape opject-types
     - [x] Permenant, template saving...
+    - [ ] Test/make - Programatic rotation, with rotation disabled
     - [ ] BUG - sometimes, right after selecting another shape, if you touch the new shapes gizmo, it performs operations on the previous one.
-Like, 2 gizoms are there, or 2nd item stuff gets applied to first
+Like, 2 gizoms are there, or 2nd item stuff gets applied to first...
+      - [ ] NOT easily reproduced.
+Skip for now
+      - [ ] ^^ Just try adding a small timeout-callback for setting a new selection.
+Might be saving to the wrong one after selectedNode changes quickly.
+OR, just wait until any pending changes are saved before allowing new selection to happen...
+Like, in zustand, save a Next_Selected, and make the change after the update is completed -if any next-selected
     - [ ] BUG - Position clicking the numbers/arrow-buttons don't update it properly anymore.
     - [ ] BUG - ^ similar but for rotation. not quite right when updated with numbers/arrows
     - [ ] NI - Maybe gizmo should het bigger when you zoom out.
     - [ ] NI - Adjusted item should maybe be followed by the camera?
-    - [ ] add floating platforms.. what else is needed?
+    - [x] add floating platforms.. what else is needed?

+### GAME

+- [ ] Neede Delete button on components
+- [ ] Need History on-updates
+  - [ ] Use fot Ctrl-Z
 - [ ] Fork TestCharacter for no-thing-clone, and generic 3rd person, generic FPS

   - [ ] control random rotation/spinning
   - [ ] add basic no-thing moving, turns, momentum

 - [ ] add character_service
 - [ ] add "characters" folder for character-controller stuff. like "components"
 - [ ] First-person, twin stick style
 - [ ] Third-Person
 - [ ] Later
   - [x] add Nick-name field for components/tree
   - [ ] Still need _multiple_ template saving/switching